See the Nav Map Legend for details about the various symbols shown by the map.

 See the Nav Map Legend for details about the aircraft type.

-Hovering the mouse over the map will show tooltips for all map objects including airports, VOR, NDB, airways, parking, fuel box, towers and all aircraft.
+Hovering the mouse over the map will show tooltips for all map objects including airports, VOR, NDB, airways, parking, fuel box, towers, aircraft and ships.
 The tooltip is truncated and shows a message

 More... if it gets too long.
 In that case reduce details or zoom in closer.